ydahal1/ydahal1/jokes.md

-1. Why did the software engineer go broke?
-Because he lost his domain in a bet!

-2. Why was the computer cold?
-It left its Windows open!
+Sure, here are four jokes related to software engineering and cybersecurity:

+1. Why don't programmers like nature?
+It has too many bugs!

+2. Why did the programmer always wear two different shoes?
+In case he needed to debug!

-3. Why did the cyber security expert bring a ladder to work?
-To reach new heights in encryption!
+3. Why did the cybersecurity expert bring a ladder to work?
+To scale the firewall!

-4. Why did the software developer go broke?
-Because he kept forgetting to Ctrl+S (save) his money!
+4. Why did the developer go broke?
+Because he lost his domain in a DDoS attack!

+Please note that these jokes are meant to be light-hearted and not intended to offend anyone.

 [
-Mon Nov 27 01:11:20 UTC 2023
+Tue Nov 28 01:12:03 UTC 2023
  ]